sgothel/joal/README.txt

   OpenAL comes with various Linux distributions.
 You might have it already.
   If not, try rpmfind, apt-get or emerge.

+  More up-to-date versions are available from openal.org in the downloads section.
+Install first the openal-[version].i586.rpm and then the openal-devel-[version]-i586.rpm.
+Unfortunately, due to confusion in the OpenAL version numbering, the version from openal.org may seem to be "older" than the version preinstalled on the Linux distribution, even though it is more recent.
+To work around this problem, do the following steps:

+    # rpm --force --upgrade openal-0.0.8-1.i586.rpm
+    # rpm -i openal-devel-0.0.8-1.i586.rpm

+  Now test to make sure the RPMs are installed:

+    # rpm -qa | grep -i openal
+    openal-0.0.8-1
+    openal-devel-0.0.8-1

   For the newest version you need to compile OpenAL yourself from CVS:

     -- follow the instruction at www.openal.org to check out a fresh copy